Narga/narga-basic/README.md

 ## Usage

+   1. Automatic Installation
+      Go to WP-Admin > Appearance > Themes > Install Themes > Upload and choose the theme zip folder.

+   2. Manual Installation
    Download **NARGA** WordPress theme then install it on your local WordPress or real website.

    This is meant to be a base theme for WordPress custom theme development.
 A knowledge of WordPress theme development practices as well as understanding of HTML, CSS/LESS, jQuery and PHP are required.

    If you want testing the development version, let's clone it from GitHub or BitBucket repositories.

    * Extract narga-core.zip and upload the theme folder via FTP to your `wp-content/themes/` directory.
    * Go to your `WordPress Admin Dashboard > Appearance > Themes` then select the NARGA screenshot.
    * Use **Live Preview** of **NARGA** to change the options before active.
    * Because NARGA supported child-theme, You can make your own child theme with highly customizable functions from it.

 ## License